 This part also touches on the strategies for starting and keeping a conversation especially with a foreigner.

-My favorite part in this chapter is the list of better expressions for the overused ones.
+My favorite part in this chapter is the list of better expressions for the overused ones and also the strategies to sound more natural when conversing.

 4. Pronunciation Guides